 Within five years Foggitt Jones had a turnover of more than £1 million and also had a bacon factory in Freemantle, later moving to a new facility at Bellvue, east of Perth.
 Factories were later opened in Victoria, New South Wales, Tasmania and South Australia.
 By 1916 the range included ham pate, veal and tongue pate, pigs’ feet, camp pie, pork and beans, pork brawn, Lorraine sausages, pork sausages, pork and veal Fritz and luncheon cheese (an early form of cheese spread).

-In the 1920s Foggitt Jones were involved in the long running “Camp Pie Case” over a trademark dispute with a competitor, the Darling Downs Co-Operative.
+In the 1920s Foggitt Jones was involved in the long-running “Camp Pie Case” over a trademark dispute with a competitor, the Darling Downs Co-Operative.
 Charles Foggitt died in 1926 and the following year the company amalgamated with their old employer, Hutton’s, forming a holding company called United Provisions Limited.
-Both brands continued in the marketplace until Jones died in 1946, when the Foggitt Jones name was abandoned and the company continued as Huttons.
+Both brands continued in the marketplace until Jones died in 1946 when the Foggitt Jones name was abandoned and the company continued as Huttons.